0x1ance/soulbound/README.md

 ### Two functionalities for a soulhub administrator role:

-<sub>In general, there are two main functionalities for soulhub administrators:</sub>
+In general, there are two main functionalities for soulhub administrators:

 (1) **perform the administrative operations of the soulhub contract**, including setting the user`s wallet address to the corresponding soul, or signing an authorization signature to users to set their wallet address to the corresponding soul themselves, etc.